Saravanan-B01/Myrepo/README.md

 # Myrepo
-Creating for understanding how github is work.
+Creating this repo for understanding how github is works.